-If you suddenly inherited $1 million, with the only stipulation that it had to be invested in the stock market, would you invest it all by nightfall or invest some of the money now and gradually invest the rest over time?
+If you suddenly inherited $1 million, with the only stipulation being that it had to be invested in the stock market, would you invest it all by nightfall or invest some now and the rest over time?
 Would your answer be different if the windfall were only $1,000 instead of $1 million?

-For the first question, the better choice is to invest the entire amount immediately.
-Simple logic, probability, and empirical evidence all dictate that this is always the correct answer, as we will explain.
+Simple logic, probability, and empirical evidence all dictate that the better choice is always to invest the entire amount immediately, as we will explain.

-With respect to the second question, many people answer differently based on the amount involved.
+Many people answer the second question differently because of the amounts involved.
 This is, of course, logically inconsistent, and we will explain the behavioral psychology underlying such erroneous thinking.

-Based on annual returns, the equity market is up far more often than it is down—about 75% of the time, in fact.
-This means that the chances that the market will rise in any given year after you invest are 3 to 1 in your favor.
-Conversely, the chances that it will fall in the ensuing year are only one in four.
-So the longer you wait to invest in equities, the more likely it is you will miss out on opportunities for your money to enjoy the premium return associated with the asset class.
+Based on annual returns, the equity market is up far more often than it is down—about 75% of the time.
+This means the chance the market will rise in any given year after you invest is 3 to 1 in your favor.
+Conversely, the chance that it will fall in the ensuing year is only 1 in 4.
+So the longer you wait to invest in equities, the more likely you are to miss out on opportunities for your money to enjoy the associated premium return.

 Countless studies quantify the powerful concept that investor returns from equities are ultimately determined by the amount of time in the market, demonstrating that trying to time the market is a fool’s errand.

 Psychological research and behavioral evidence have demonstrated that humans are “loss-averse.”
-That is, we typically regret losses at least twice as much as they appreciate similar-sized gains.
-We are “loss-averse.”
+That is, we typically regret losses at least twice as much as we appreciate similar-sized gains.

 Because the chance of experiencing negative returns is higher in the short term, the more frequently investors evaluate their portfolios, the more likely they are to see losses and develop loss aversion.
 By the same token, the less frequently they evaluate their portfolios, the more likely they are to see gains.

-Although research and history clearly show that immediate lump-sum investments consistently outperform a dollar-cost averaging approach over time, many people choose some variation of the second option, and the long odds against them, because they fear the potential downside of a sudden drop in portfolio value associated with an immediate investment.
-This irrational fear far outweighs any logical understanding of the 3 to 1 odds in their favor that stock prices will be higher in the ensuing 12 months, and dramatically higher odds still over a decade.
+Although research and history clearly show that immediate lump-sum investments consistently outperform a dollar-cost averaging approach over time, many people choose some variation of the second option, and the long odds against it, because they fear the potential downside of a sudden drop in portfolio value associated with an immediate investment.
+From that perspective, the primary benefit of spreading out the investment is to minimize regret.

-Unfortunately, when fear wins out over logic—as it often does, people attempt to minimize the chances of regretting their decisions by investing windfalls slowly over time.
+Unfortunately, when fear wins out over logic—as it often does—people attempt to reduce the chances of regretting their decisions by investing windfalls slowly over time.
 Ironically, if these same people were to subsequently compare the results of investing right away versus spreading out their investment, they’d surely regret the money they didn’t make by delaying.

-But no matter what happens in the markets, the economy, politics or the world, in the long term, you will be better off by investing that lump sum by nightfall, whether it’s $1,000 or $1 million.
-Go forth and prosper.
+So no matter what happens in the markets, the economy, politics or the world, remember that in the long term, you’ll be better off investing that lump sum by nightfall, whether it’s $1,000 or $1 million.

 Although loss aversion is part of our psychological wiring as human beings, the frequency of evaluations is a choice that investors (and their investment advisers) can control.
-And since most investors are accumulating assets in preparation for a multidecade retirement—or longer, in the case of planned transgenerational transfer of wealth—it makes sense to adopt evaluation periods that correspond with these time horizons.
+And since most investors are accumulating assets in preparation for a multidecade retirement—or longer, in the case of planned transgenerational wealth transfers—it makes sense to adopt evaluation periods corresponding with these time horizons.
 When you have a lump sum to invest, act by nightfall and put it to work immediately.
-Then once invested, think in decades, not days.
+Then, once it’s invested, think in decades, not days.